DavidGregory084/inc/README.md

 Experiments with [An Incremental Approach to Compiler Construction](http://scheme2006.cs.uchicago.edu/11-ghuloum.pdf) on the JVM.

+## Disclaimer

+This is a hobby project.
+Expect lots of bugs and don't expect to be able to use this for anything useful.

 ## Getting started

 This project is built with [mill](https://www.lihaoyi.com/mill/) version 0.3.6 and requires Java 8 or above to be installed.